KeyboardKit/website/pages/pro/support.md

 ## GitHub Issues

-Just like the open-source users, you can use [GitHub Issues]({{site.github_url}}/issues) to get help with any problems you may have.
-This connects you with the developer community and let you help eachother out.
+All license customers can use [GitHub Issues]({{site.github_url}}/issues) to get help with problems, request features, discuss etc.

-GitHub Issues are also where the KeyboardKit product roadmap is partly managed.
-Future versions are created and added to issues as soon as they're planned.
+This is also where the KeyboardKit roadmap is managed and where future versions are planned and assigned issues.

 ## E-mail support

-Basic and Silver license customers can reach out over e-mail at any time to get help with problems, ask questions, and discuss KeyboardKit in general and their apps in particular.
+Silver and Gols license customers can reach out over e-mail at any time to get help with problems, ask questions, schedule paid support, etc.

 ## Prioritized support